 In the 8th to 11th centuries the Muslim empire looked to expand still further, with attacks on Spain, France, Constantinople and Central Asia.
 It also underwent a number of dynastic upheavals, as the Umayyad caliphs were replaced by the Abassids, and the Abassids by the Fatimids in the south and Seljuks in the north.
-From their base in Anatolia (Turkey) the Seljuks created an empire stretching all the way to Hindu Kush.
+From their base in Anatolia (Turkey) the Seljuks forged an empire stretching all the way to Hindu Kush.
 Much diminished and fearful for its survival, the Byzantine empire besought the Pope for military help.
 Eventually he organised a Crusade to drive the infidels out of the Holy Land.
 There were several such crusades, the most successful and bloody being the first.
 In 1099 Jerusalem came under European rule.
 Nearly all its inhabitants, tens of thousands, were massacred.
 In the following century Saladin reunited the empires of Egypt and Syria and founded the Ayyubid dynasty, retaking the city for Islam in 1187.
 He showed more mercy to the inhabitants than the Crusaders did.
 The new settlers included a number of Jews.

 In 1219 Jerusalem’s walls, only recently rebuilt, were destroyed, in order to render the city indefensible should the Crusaders recapture it.
 The city was to remain unwalled for over three hundred years, when the present walls were built.
 From 1250 Jerusalem was ruled by the Egyptians.